tabreturn/tabreturn.github.io/_posts/2019-02-28-processing.py_in_ten_lessons--07-_mouse_and_keyboard_interaction.md

 )
 {% endhighlight %}

+The `e` variable serves the same role as in the mouse event examples from earlier.
+That is, it holds all of the properties related to the event (in this case, an `.onClick`).
+You may also name `e` whatever you wish.
+To provide some insight into what these properties are, we will print them to the console.

 <figure>
   <img src="{{ site.url }}/img/pitl07/controlp5-identikit-lambda.png" class="fullwidth" />
   <figcaption>Clicking the SAVE IMAGE button produces the following Console output.</figcaption>
 </figure>

-Of course, we wish to save an image.
-Change the lambda line, replacing everything after the colon with `save()` function that uses the alias input for a filename.
+Of course, we wish to save an image, so change the lambda line, replacing everything after the colon with a `save()` function that uses the alias input for a filename.

     .onClick( lambda e: save(cp5.getController('alias').getText()) )